 Experience has shown that in order to be effective, CMPs must have a recognized Coordinator, who is either hired half-time under contract for the role or is situated professionally such that his or her investment of time and other resources (e.g. travel costs) is paid for as part of a salaried position.
 This is particularly true where effective conservation requires action (including legislative or regulatory action) by multiple stakeholders including, for example, intergovernmental and national authorities, scientists from several disciplines, representatives from industry, local communities, and NGOs.
-In the case of the Risso's dolphin, at the beginning, this position could be combined with the coordination of other CMPs until the work is too much and may be split with another coordinator.
-Ideally, the Coordinator should have a strong scientific and management background and be capable of communicating effectively with the various stakeholders.
+In the case of the Risso's dolphin, at the beginning, this position could be combined with the coordinator should have a strong scientific and management background and be capable of communicating effectively with the various stakeholders.
 The importance of actively involving stakeholders, especially those whose livelihoods are likely to be affected by management measures, cannot be overemphasized.
-The Coordinator should report to a small Steering Committee appointed after consultation with appropriate authorities.
+The coordinator should report to a small Steering Committee appointed after consultation with appropriate authorities.